bartengine27/hostr/README.md

 }
 ```

-This configuration above now serves a website for requests to cars.be on port 443 with HTTPS, except for HTTPS requests to cars.be/api/, which are proxied to the upstream https_api.
+The configuration above now serves a website for requests to cars.be on port 443 with HTTPS, except for HTTPS requests to cars.be/api/, which are proxied to the upstream https_api.

 As mentioned, the public certificate may be delivered by Let's Encrypt.
 If we'd like to automatically request/renew certificates, Let's Encrypt will need to check that we are the owners of our domain (cars.be in this example).
 Let's Encrypt executes such a test by requesting a special file from the http://domain/.well-known/acme-challenge directory. `certbot` Is the most common client for Let's Enrypt to *generate this special file*.